Automattic/mongoose/docs/middleware.md

 const schema = new Schema({
   name: {
     type: String,
-    // Will trigger a MongoError with code 11000 when
+    // Will trigger a MongoServerError with code 11000 when
     // you save a duplicate
     unique: true
   }